- Yeast infections are as common for dogs as for us humans, and can be caused by poor diet or abnormal immune system activity.

 How Much Homemade Dog Food Should You Feed For Yeast Infections?

-You should feed your dog 1/2 cup of this dog food for every 20 pounds.
-Provide your dog with two servings a day.
+You should feed your dog 1/2 cup of this dog food for every 20 pounds of their body weight.
+Provide your dog with two servings a day, adjusting for how active they are, whether they’re nursing, and other factors.
 Consult with your vet if you have concerns.
-Very active dogs may need more than two servings of food.

 You should store the homemade dog food in an airtight container in the fridge.
 This recipe will keep for about six days, and it freezes well if you make too much or just want to cook extra.